 - Funding source, where no additional changes to the application are needed.

-- Survey instruments where the changes are minor (e.g., revising pagination, adding a single question that does not affect risk level of the study)
+- Survey instruments where the changes are minor (e.g., revising pagination, adding a single item that does not affect risk level of the study).

 - If the only change is removing study personnel, an amendment is not required.
 Instead utilize the “edit study personnel” function in iStar.

 - Updated Investigator’s Brochure that does not require protocol and/or informed consent changes.